Ancient Prints

 He worked differently for that fourth state, replacing on the same plate the subtle smoky contrasts by diagonal strokes.
 The scene is now closed like by two dark curtains that focus the viewer's eye on the figure of the dying Christ.
 The drawings are highly modified.

 A richly inked impression from the fourth state was sold for £ 420K by Christie's on December 2, 2008, lot 49.
-A fine impression on Japan paper was sold for £ 470K on December 5, 2006, also by Christie's, lot 201.
+A fine impression of the same state on Japan paper was sold for £ 470K on December 5, 2006, also by Christie's, lot 201.

 These processes could not satisfy the artist because of the painstaking preparation of the ink shades and of the necessarily incomplete and frustrating repairs to the worn plates, after a mere 3 runs of low production.
 He will not reuse this technique, giving up the possible project of a dry point series on the Passion of Christ.